ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://themarkup.org/ask-the-markup/2020/03/24/when-is-anonymous-not-really-anonymous.
   > KEYQUOTE: Differential privacy protects individuals in the data set by intentionally introducing mathematical randomness, also called noise, into the data set.
 The amount of noise can be shared publicly, just like an error rate, but no one can know which statistics are the noise and which are real people.
 This solution gives researchers access to the database, but it also protects the privacy of the individuals in the set.

-**W3C Credentials CG, where I am co-chair, regularly discusses identity & privacy, and recently #LocationPrivacy:**
+**W3C Credentials CG (where I am co-chair) regularly discusses identity & privacy, and more recently #LocationPrivacy:**

 * Andrieu, Joe; Hamilton Duffy, Kim; Allen; Christopher (2020, March 24).
 Credentials CG Telecon. [#Review #Meeting, W3C Credentials CG].
   * Retrieved from https://w3c-ccg.github.io/meetings/2020-03-24/.